Dimethyltryptamine: Subjective effects

 Several scientific experimental studies have tried to measure subjective experiences of altered states of consciousness induced by drugs under highly controlled and safe conditions.

 Rick Strassman and his colleagues conducted a five-year-long DMT study at the University of New Mexico in the 1990s.
 The results provided insight about the quality of subjective psychedelic experiences.
-In this study participants received the DMT dosage via intravenous injection and the findings suggested that different psychedelic experiences can occur, depending on the level of dosage.
+In this study participants received the DMT dose via intravenous injection and the findings suggested that different psychedelic experiences can occur, depending on the dose.
 Lower doses (0.01 and 0.05 mg/kg) produced some aesthetic and emotional responses, but not hallucinogenic experiences (e.g., 0.05 mg/kg had mild mood elevating and calming properties).
 In contrast, responses produced by higher doses (0.2 and 0.4 mg/kg) researchers labeled as "hallucinogenic" that elicited "intensely colored, rapidly moving display of visual images, formed, abstract or both".
-Comparing to other sensory modalities the most affected was the visual.
-Participants reported visual hallucinations, fewer auditory hallucinations and specific physical sensations progressing to a sense of bodily dissociation, as well as to experiences of euphoria, calm, fear, and anxiety.
+Comparing to other sensory modalities, the most affected was the visual.
+Participants reported visual hallucinations, fewer auditory hallucinations and specific physical sensations progressing to a sense of bodily dissociation, as well as experiences of euphoria, calm, fear, and anxiety.
 These dose-dependent effects match well with anonymously posted "trip reports" online, where users report "breakthroughs" above certain doses.

-Strassman also stressed the importance of the context where the drug has been taken.
+Strassman also highlighted the importance of the context where the drug has been taken.
 He claimed that DMT has no beneficial effects of itself, rather the context when and where people take it plays an important role.

-It appears that DMT can induce a state or feeling where the person believes to "communicate with other intelligent-life forms" (see "machine elves").
+It appears that DMT can induce a state or feeling wherein the person believes they "communicate with other intelligent lifeforms" (see "Entity encounters" below).
 High doses of DMT produce a state that involves a sense of "another intelligence" that people sometimes describe as "super-intelligent", but "emotionally detached".

 A 1995 study by Adolf Dittrich and Daniel Lamparter found that the DMT-induced altered state of consciousness (ASC) is strongly influenced by habitual rather than situative factors.
 In the study, researchers used three dimensions of the APZ questionnaire to examine ASC.
 The first dimension, oceanic boundlessness (OB), refers to dissolution of ego boundaries and is mostly associated with positive emotions.
 The second dimension, anxious ego-dissolution (AED), represents a disordering of thoughts and decreases in autonomy and self-control.
 Last, visionary restructuralization (VR) refers to auditory/visual illusions and hallucinations.
 Results showed strong effects within the first and third dimensions for all conditions, especially with DMT, and suggested strong intrastability of elicited reactions independently of the condition for the OB and VR scales.